France: Bike and Barge - Aigues-Mortes to Avignon

 Flat terrain on paved roads with a couple short hills.
 Beginner to moderate cycling level.

-7 nights lodging, 7 breakfasts, 6 sack lunches, 7 dinners, cue sheets and maps, rental bicycle, wine tasting, guided walking tour of Arles, and trained bilingual guides.
+7 nights lodging, 7 breakfasts, 6 sack lunches, 7 dinners, cue sheets and maps, rental bicycle, guided walking tour of Arles and Avignon, and trained bilingual guides.

 Step-thru hybrid bike included.